SFerrazLeite/mars-alerting/node/README.md

 1. ```npm install```
 2. ```npm run dev``` -- gives you a dev server with hot reloading
-3. Open (testpage)[http://localhost:4000/html-example] to see a rendered html page
+3. Open [html-example](http://localhost:4000/html-example) to see a rendered html page
-4. Open (example axios call)[http://localhost:4000/call-example] to see the mars wind data as called from the original source
+4. Open [call-example](http://localhost:4000/call-example) to see the mars wind data as called from the original source

 Have a look at server.js.
 Axios and Pug are pre-installed.
 Install more dependencies using ```npm install package --save```.
 Have fun!